 Educators should be aware that multiple intelligences (MI) and learning styles (LS) are not interchangeable terms.
 According to Barbara Prashnig (2005), "LS can be defined as the way human beings prefer to concentrate on, store, and remember new and/or difficult information.
 MI is a theoretical framework for defining/understanding/assessing/developing people's different intelligence factors" (p.
 8).
 Consider LS as "explaining information 'INPUT' capabilities" and MI "more at the 'OUTPUT' function of information intake, knowledge, skills, and 'talent'--mathematical, musical, linguistic" and so on (p.
 9).

-For more on multiple intelligences, consult the following:
+For more on multiple intelligences and learning styles, consult the following:

 Big Thinkers: Howard Gardner on Multiple Intelligences -- listen to Gardner in this short video posted at Edutopia.org: http://www.edutopia.org/multiple-intelligences-howard-gardner-video

 Visit Howard Gardner's website to learn more about him and and then access his section on multiple intelligences, which includes papers on his theory: http://www.howardgardner.com/bio/bio.html

 Multiple Intelligences Institute: http://www.miinstitute.info/ is committed to understanding and application of this theory in educational settings from pre-school through adult education.

 Tapping into Multiple Intelligences, a workshop from Concept to Classroom at Thirteen Ed Online: http://www.thirteen.org/edonline/concept2class/mi/index.html

 Walter McKenzie's Surfaquarium: http://surfaquarium.com/MI/ has content devoted to Multiple Intelligences in Education (e.g., an overview of MI, media and software selection, MI and instruction, templates, etc.).